-Cultivation Types for which Land Use Permits may be applied for shall be the same as those provided in section 8201 of the California Code of Regulations, subject to the limitations in Appendix A of this Chapter in regards to the zoning district in which the cultivation site is located.
-Appendix A is attached to the Ordinance adopting this Chapter and shall be codified and made a part of this Chapter 22.18.

-Notwithstanding the limitations of Appendix A of this Chapter, Phase 1 applicants who applied for a Phase 1 permit under Chapter 10A.17 may apply for a Land Use Permit pursuant to this Chapter, subject to the following criteria:
+- (A) Cultivation Types for which Land Use Permits may be applied for shall be the same as those provided in section 8201 of the California Code of Regulations, subject to the limitations in Appendix A of this Chapter in regards to the zoning district in which the cultivation site is located.
+Appendix A is attached to the Ordinance adopting this Chapter and shall be codified and made a part of this Chapter 22.18. - (B) Notwithstanding the limitations of Appendix A of this Chapter, Phase 1 applicants who applied for a Phase 1 permit under Chapter 10A.17 may apply for a Land Use Permit pursuant to this Chapter, subject to the following criteria: - (A1) Eligibility.

-- (A) Eligibility.
 The parcel upon which the Land Use Permit is requested shall not be located in a Commercial Cannabis Prohibition (CP) Combining District or sunset area (as described in Mendocino County Code section 10A.17.080(B)(2)(b)).
-In addition, the Phase 1 permit application shall not have been denied for one of the following reasons: - (1) Tree removal violation. - (2) Failure to pass the required background check. - (3) Lack of proof of prior cultivation. - (4) Legal parcel established after January 1, 2016. - (5) Non-responsiveness to requests for information from the County. - (B) Land Use Permit Required. - (1) Cultivation of 10,000 square feet or less shall be subject to issuance of an Administrative Permit and need not comply with the zoning district or parcel size criteria in Appendix A of this Chapter. - (2) Cultivation in excess of 10,000 square feet is subject to the provisions of Appendix A of this Chapter including zoning district and parcel size.
+In addition, the Phase 1 permit application shall not have been denied for one of the following reasons: - (1a) Tree removal violation; provided, however, that this shall not apply to Phase 1 applicants who have resolved the violation with the relevant resource agency. - (2b) Failure to pass the required background check. - (3c) Lack of proof of prior cultivation. - (4d) Legal parcel established after January 1, 2016. - (5e) Non-responsiveness to requests for information from the County. - (B2) Land Use Permit Required. - (1a) Cultivation of 10,000 square feet or less shall be subject to issuance of an Administrative Permit and need not comply with the zoning district or parcel size criteria in Appendix A of this Chapter. - (2b) Cultivation in excess of 10,000 square feet is subject to the provisions of Appendix A of this Chapter including zoning district and parcel size. - (3) Water Delivery.
+Phase 1 applicants who applied for a Phase 1 permit under Chapter 10A.17 and who apply for a Land Use Permit pursuant to this Chapter and whose primary source of water is delivered to the cultivation site shall cease using delivered water by January 1, 2023, unless specifically authorized by this Chapter or the Land Use Permit. - (C) Additional Requirements for Certain Cultivation Types and Sites. - (1) Medium Indoor and Medium Mixed-Light cultivation types shall be required to use renewable energy sources.